 Anyone aged 16 years and over, and from the designated constituency area, can stand for election as a Governor.

-Additional general information can also be found in the GovernWell guide “So you are thinking of becoming a governor
+Additional general information about becoming a Governor can be found in the GovernWell guide “So you are thinking of becoming a governor.

 Contact Information